dnmfarrell/Perl6-One-Liners/README.md

     perl6 -I lib -M URI::Encode -e 'say encode_uri("www.example.com/10 ways to crush it with Perl 6")'

 Now Perl 6 will search for `URI::Encode` in `lib` as well as the standard install locations.

+To get a list of Perl 6 command line switches, use the `-h` option:

+    perl6 -h

 FILE SPACING